Product Support & Resources

 Honeywell Air Purifier Initial Setup & First Use

-Setting up your Honeywell air purifier correctly before its first use is one of the most important steps to ensure years of reliable performance.
+Setting up your Honeywell Air Purifier correctly before its first use is one of the most important steps to ensure years of reliable performance.
 Whether you've purchased a Honeywell HPA Series, InSight Series, or another compatible model, taking a few minutes to properly prepare the unit will help maximize airflow, improve filtration efficiency, and prevent unnecessary wear on the motor.

-This guide walks you through how to set up a Honeywell air purifier, from taking it out of the box to installing the filters correctly and selecting the ideal cleaning mode for your home.
+This guide walks you through how to set up a Honeywell Air Purifier, from taking it out of the box to installing the filters correctly and selecting the ideal cleaning mode for your home.

 Step 1: Unbox Your Honeywell Air Purifier